 This classic Ted Brewer bluewater boat is well equipped and ready for offshore cruising anywhere in the world.
 This solid vessel has been regularly maintained, with many recent upgrades.
-The interior is spacious with standing head room throughout (6 2), and boasts many large windows to let in plenty of natural light, both rare features in a boat of this vintage.
-The cockpit offers plenty of seating for evening sundowners at anchor, while at sea it provides protection during spirited sails.
+The interior is spacious with standing head room throughout (6’2), and boasts many large windows to let in plenty of natural light, both rare features in a boat of this vintage.
+The cockpit offers plenty of seating for evening sundowners, while at sea it provides protection during spirited sails.
 With a hull speed of 6 knots, she is both fast and stout, fun to sail yet safe.
 Canadian-built, the cutter-rigged Cabot 36 is consistently on lists of the best blue-water boats.
 She was made for the North Atlantic, but is perfectly at home in its current Caribbean location of sunny St. Martin in the French West Indies.

 She has a large private double V-berth cabin with plenty of cupboards for storage, enclosed side shelves and a hanging locker.
 Separate entrance to the head, which is also accessible from the main salon.
 The head is equipped with a manual Jabsco toilet with Y valve, sink, shower, and hot and cold pressure water.